statechannels/go-nitro/.adr/0014-update-event-emission.md

 ### Using a Third Party Library

-A third party library, like [EventBus](https://github.com/asaskevich/EventBus), could handle registering and notifying event listeners.
-However it wouldn't allow us to easily prevent duplicate notifications.
+We could use a third-party library, like [EventBus](https://github.com/asaskevich/EventBus), to handle the work of pubsub.
+However by writing our own eventhandler logic we can adjust it to our needs.
+One example is comparing the new event against the previously emitted event to prevent duplicate events being fired.

 ### Sync.Cond

 While `sync.Cond` allows for broadcasting updates to multiple consumers, it requires the consumers and broadcaster to be goroutines.
-This means we'd have to spin up goroutines for each event listener.
+This means we'd have to spin up goroutines for each event listener which does not seem like a natural fit,.

 ## Consequences